Isomorphs in sheared binary Lennard-Jones glass: Transient response: Introduction

 The aim of the present work is to study isomorphs in a true out-of-equilibrium context, focussing on the transient behavior of sheared glasses, specifically the initial part of the stress strain curve, characterized by an (approximately) linear stress rise corresponding to (approximately) elastic behavior, followed by a stress peak, and then relaxation towards the steady state.
-While we are interested in investigating to what extent the entire stress-strain curve collapses along a given isomorph (with given cooling and strain rates), the discussion will focus particularly on the peak stress in the transient phase, and the flow stress for comparison.
+The transition from non-flowing to a flowing state represents complex, non-linear behavior, while the steady state flow is also non-linear in that it exhibits shear-thinning (the flow stress rises more slowly than linearly with strain rate), as discussed in Appendix \ref{rheology}.
+Plasticity of glasses is thus both highly non-linear and highly non-equilibrium and thus offers a stringent test of isomorph invariance.
+Isomorph invariance of linear transport coefficients has already been investigated in detail, at least in the liquid state, see for example Refs.~\onlinecite{Heyes/Others:2019} and \onlinecite{Knudsen/Others:2021}.
+We are interested in to what extent the stress-strain curve collapses along a given isomorph (with given cooling and strain rates), and will focus particularly on the peak stress in the transient phase, and the flow stress for comparison.
 These two quantities (in reduced form) are convenient to plot as a function of density along isomorphs, giving a quick overview of the degree of invariance.
 We are also interested in attempting larger density changes than before.
 The model studied is the usual Kob-Andersen binary Lennard-Jones system \cite{Kob/Andersen:1994,Kob/Andersen:1995a,Kob/Andersen:1995b}.